Thelouras58/Thelouras58.github.io/about/index.md

   Setting  architectural direction for both  Android and iOS.

   Participating in backlog prioritization and feasibility analysis as well as feature estimation.
-Communicating tech risk to the management.
+Communicating technical risk to the management.